cwi-dis/2immerse-editor/README.md

 order to run the application, clone this repository and in the root directory, run `docker-compose build`.
 This will download and build all the images and install the application code.

-### Database Setup

-The next step is initialising the database.
-To do this, run the following
-command:

-    docker-compose run web python migration.py create

-This will initialise all the tables in the database based on the contents of the `app/models/` directory.
-Finally, to make sure all database changes are applied correctly run the following command:

-    docker-compose run web python migration.py upgrade

 ### Frontend Setup